How to Arrange Multiple Monitors in Windows Display Settings

 Various versions of the "multiple displays" menu that can appear depending on how many displays are connected.

-These settings will change the current display that is selected (highlighted blue) in the “rearrange your displays” menu.
+These settings will change the current display that is selected (highlighted blue) in the Rearrange your displays window.
 Here’s what these options do:

 • Check the “make this my main display” button to set this as your primary monitor; your desktop icons will appear here and applications will prefer opening on this monitor.

-• Click the dropdown and choose “duplicate these displays” to make all monitors display the same image, or “duplicate desktop on [current monitor] and [second monitor]” to select another display to mirror with.
+• Click the drop-down menu and choose “duplicate these displays” to make all monitors display the same image, or “duplicate desktop on [current monitor] and [second monitor]” to select another display to mirror with.

 • Choose “extend these displays” or “extend desktop to this display” to not mirror this monitor and use it as an extension of the desktop.